page_title_detailed

 Taking part in clinical trials

 Breast cancer clinical trials are for women or men with early-stage or metastatic disease of all subtypes.
-Studies are essential to improve treatment for people with all breast cancer stages.
+Trials are essential to improving existing treatments and finding new treatments.

-Clinical trials are a treatment option to consider when you are first diagnosed.
+You can ask your healthcare team about clinical trials any time you are planning treatment or considering a new treatment.
 Many trials are only open to people who haven’t had any treatment yet.
-Other studies are designed for people who had cancer treatment in the past, or are living with metastatic breast cancer and have had many different treatments.
+Other studies are designed for people who had cancer treatment in the past or are living with metastatic breast cancer and have had many different treatments.

 general_content